If you buy a New York life insurance policy, certain steps need to be taken, especially if you are replacing an existing policy.

 New York insurance laws require that form PR-102 – Definition of Replacement form be completed for every application.

-If you answer “yes” to any of the above, New York life insurance laws consider this to be a replacement under Regulation 60.
+If you answer “yes” to any of the above, New York life insurance laws consider this a replacement under Regulation 60.

 Now What?